liruilong940607/OCHumanApi/README.md

 ## Statistics

 All the instances in this dataset are annotated by bounding-box.
 While not all of them have the keypoint/mask annotation.
-If you want to compare your results with our paper's, please use the subset that contains both keypoint and mask annotations (4731 images, 8110 persons).
+If you want to compare your results with ours in the paper, please use the subset that contains both keypoint and mask annotations (4731 images, 8110 persons).

 |          | bbox  | keypoint | mask | keypoint&mask | bbox&keypoint&mask|